 - Keep the mulch a few inches from the base of your plants to discourage insect invasions and prevent rot, too.

-If you use leaf blowers, many come with shredders that turn yard debris into garden mulch fast to save you the costs of making or buying your own (like this shredder from Echo).
+If you use leaf blowers, many come with shredders that can turn yard debris into garden mulch fast, which saves you the costs of making or buying your own mulch.

 For persistent or numerous weeds, try covering the area with dampened newspaper (black ink only) and then cover with 2 inches of mulch.
 Around the bases of trees and shrubs, consider covering the ground with landscape fabric and then an organic mulch.
 See our mulching guide.

 Cover crops, like wheat, clover, and barley, are generally beneficial plants and are capable of spreading rather easily.
-In some situations, you can use a cover crop to block weeds.
+In some situations, you can use a cover crop in the shoulder seasons to block out weeds.
 See our list of cover crops.

 If your weeds regrow, then you have a persistent root that you need to dig out.
 Use a spade or digging fork to dig up persistent weeds by the roots.
 Remove as many root pieces as you can.

-While weeding, hold the trowel vertically (like a child holding a crayon) to eliminate strain on your wrist.
+While weeding, try to hold the trowel vertically (like a child holding a crayon) to eliminate strain on your wrist.

-If digging out weeds is too much of a hassle, at least resolve to keep them from setting seed.
+If dealing with weeds is too much of a hassle, at least resolve to keep them from setting seed.
 Chop off their heads once a week!

+Unless you are able to fully remove the roots from the soil, reconsider weeding with a hoe.
 Gardeners used to advocate cultivation—stirring the top one or two inches of soil to damage weeds’ roots and tops, causing them to die.
-However, unless you are able to fully remove the roots from the soil, cultivation seems to simply expose dormant weed seeds to light and air, awakening them.
+However, cultivation seems to simply expose dormant weed seeds to light and air, awakening them.
 Instead, it may be best to preserve the natural soil layers.